-Hermann Strenger Scholarship for Apprentices and young professionals in non-academic professions
+Hermann Strenger Scholarship for apprentices and young professionals in non-academic professions

-Kurt Hansen Scholarship for Student teachers in biology and chemistry (up to Master's degree level).
+Kurt Hansen Scholarship for student teachers in biology and chemistry (up to Master's degree level)

 5. Marie Skłodowska-Curie actions – Marie Skłodowska-Curie actions (MSCA) provides four types of scholarships for researchers at all stages of their careers for all kinds of research.
 It enables organizations and universities to host researchers and develop partnerships among leading institutions of the world.

-Individual fellowships (IF): The IF supports experienced researchers to work in the European Union.
+Individual fellowships (IF): IF supports experienced researchers to work in the European Union.
 The grant includes two years' salary, a mobility allowance, research costs and overheads for the host institution.

 Research and Innovation Staff Exchanges (RISE): RISE aims to encourage international and inter-sectoral cooperation.
-It supports students at all career levels from post graduate researchers to management positions including administrative and technical staff.
+It supports students at all career levels from postgraduate researchers to management positions including administrative and technical staff.